-Magnetic Axis :- The Earth is considered to be a huge magnet.
-Magnetic north pole (N) of the Earth is located below Antarctica while the south pole (S) is below north Canada.
+Magnetic Axis :- The Earth is considered to be a huge magnetic dipole.
+Fictitious magnetic north pole (N) of the Earth is located below Antarctica while the south pole (S) is below Norway.
 The straight line NS joining these two poles is called the magnetic axis, MM'.